tooPhatJones/okm/README.md

 # the reputation system and best practices for use
-Anyone can publish their opinion about another project or set of projects with metadata in their tree.json tentative fields are white list, blacklist, and trusted blacklist.
+Anyone contributor can publish their opinion about another project or set of projects with metadata in their tree.json.
+They just need to make a pull request with their name, make a field with their name, and then add the following metadata fields tentative fields are white list, blacklist, and trusted blacklist.
 whitelist: a list of projects the current project owners think are good/trustworthy. can also be used to over rule or create exceptions for any individual projects you disagree with your trusted blacklister about.
 blacklist: a list of projects the current project owners think are not good/trustworthy.